Rice and peas: Caribbean

 Rice and peas from Jamaica is one of the most popular variations from the region.
 It is typically eaten as a side dish, often accompanied with meats or seafood.
 Jamaican rice and peas has been introduced to other parts of the world by the diaspora, and is eaten in other countries outside of the Caribbean.
 In Jamaica, the dish is especially prepared on Sundays for dinner.
-Kidney beans and other similar cultivars are normally used to prepare the dish; however, pigeon peas (gungo peas) and Jerusalem peas (Phaseolus trinervius) are traditionally cooked during the Christmas season.
+Kidney beans and other similar cultivars like round reds are normally used to prepare the dish; however, pigeon peas (gungo peas) and Jerusalem peas (Phaseolus trinervius) are traditionally cooked during the Christmas season.

 Other ingredients include Scotch bonnet and pimento, which are native to the island, and long-grain rice, coconut milk, scallion, garlic, salt and pepper, and thyme.
 Sometimes, cured meat like corned pork or beef is added to rice and peas.